mburakov/streamer/README.md

 This is a lightweight framebuffer streamer.
 It continuously captures framebuffer with 60 fps rate, converts it into YUV colorspace using GLSL shader, compresses resulting buffers into HEVC bitstream using VA-API, and sends the resulting bitstream to a connected client over tcp connection.
 Everything is done hardware-accelerated and zero-copy.
 Streamer receives input events from a connected client over the same tcp connection, and forwards those to kernel using uhid api.
 This streaming server is accompanied by a lightweight [receiver](https://burakov.eu/receiver.git) client.

+When built with Wayland, can also capture the screen in wlroots-based compositors by means of [wlr-export-dmabuf-unstable-v1](https://wayland.app/protocols/wlr-export-dmabuf-unstable-v1) protocol.
+I found this useful on my AMD system where capturing framebuffer no longer works.

+When built with Pipewire, can capture the audio by exposing an arbitrary-configured audio sink.
+Audio is forwarded over the same connection to the client uncompressed.

 ## Building on Linux

 Streamer depends on following libraries: